si-informational-systems/Rosetta/README.md

 ## ✨ Overview

-**Rosetta** is a powerful, opinionated framework for building robust, event-sourced, domain-driven microservices in .NET and F#.
+**Rosetta** is a powerful, opinionated framework for building robust, Event-Sourced, Domain-Driven Microservices in .NET

 Levarage the power of **F# Discriminated Unions** inside Rosetta to create error-proof Domain Solutions!